 Secondary Treatment and Bioroughing Tower Facilities

 Settled wastewater from the sedimentation tanks flows to the wet well of the Bioroughing Pump Station.
 A plastic "honeycomb" media in the trickling filter provides sites for bacteria to grow.
 These bacteria consume some of the organic pollutants in the settled wastewater, reducing organic loads by about 20% as the wastewater trickles down through the honeycomb.

-After passing through the Biotowers, the wastewater flows through a parallel arrangement of five oxygenation trains, each of which contains four successive aeration chambers or stages (Union Carbide Corp. - UNOX Process).
+The wastewater flows through a parallel arrangement of five oxygenation trains, each of which contains four successive aeration chambers or stages (Union Carbide Corp. - UNOX Process).
 Oxygen gas and return sludge are added to the wastewater in the first chamber of each train and this mixture (mixed liquor) flows through the four successive chambers.
 Blowers and agitators in each chamber will mix the oxygen-enriched gas with the mixed liquor, thus keeping the solids in suspension.
 Two Vapor Swing Absorption plants produce maximum high purity oxygen gas for the UNOX Process.

 The mixed liquor effluent from the oxygenation trains flow into twenty final settling tanks.
 Flow controllers distribute the flow equally between the tanks.
 Settled sludge from the tanks is recycled to the oxygenation trains or wasted to sludge thickeners.

 The secondary system, consisting of the oxygenation trains and the final settling tanks, is designed to provide rated performance at the design flow of 120 MGD and an increasingly reduced performance up to a flow of 140 MGD.
 All discharge flow from the primary system in excess of 140 MGD and up to 350 MGD bypass the secondary system and flows directly into the chlorine contact basin.